Jan. 03, 2023

-The NINDS supports the NIH NeuroBioBank, a national resource for investigators using human post-mortem brain tissue and related biospecimens for their research to understand conditions of the nervous system.
 The NeuroBioBank serves as a central point of access to collections that span neurological, neuropsychiatric, and neurodevelopmental diseases and disorders.
 Tissue from individuals with narcolepsy is needed to enable scientists to study this disorder more intensely.
 Participating groups include brain and tissue repositories, researchers, NIH program staff, information technology experts, disease advocacy groups, and, most importantly, individuals seeking information about opportunities to donate.
-More information about NeuroBioBank and opportunities to donate tissue is available at https://neurobiobank.nih.gov/.

-Additionally, the NINDS supports genetic and immunological research in narcolepsy at Stanford University.
+Additionally, NINDS supports genetic and immunological research in narcolepsy at the Stanford University Center for Narcolepsy.
 Blood samples from individuals with narcolepsy can be sent by mail and are needed to enable scientists to study this disorder more intensely.
-Prospective donors may contact:

-Information is also available from the following organizations:
+Information may be available from the following organizations:

 National Sleep Foundation